✽ Know Before You Go ✽

 For our South Asheville Location go to 1648 Brevard Road, Arden, NC 28704.

-For our Midtown/RAD Location (River Arts District) go to 608 Riverside Drive, Asheville, NC 28801.
+For our Midtown/RAD and Silver-Line Floats (River Arts District) go to 608 Riverside Drive, Asheville, NC 28801.

 Free parking is available at both location.
 Once checked in we shuttle you upstream to the starting point.
 You will then take a leisurely, lazy float downstream back to the outpost on the tube of your choice where your keys, car and dry clothes will be waiting.
 Forget to bring a dry t-shirt?
 We have plenty for sale.